Free ETF Report

 FAQ

-The Global X Copper Miners ETF (COPX) is the largest copper ETF by assets under management, with approximately $7.5 billion in AUM.
+The Global X Copper Miners ETF (COPX) is the largest copper ETF by assets under management, with approximately $7.1 billion in AUM.
 COPX tracks a basket of global copper mining companies weighted by the Solactive Global Copper Miners Total Return Index.
+As an equity miners ETF rather than a futures-based fund, COPX’s returns reflect the operating and financial performance of copper mining companies as well as the copper price itself, which can amplify moves in either direction.
+Its 0.65% expense ratio is in line with other equity-based copper miners ETFs such as the Sprott Copper Miners ETF (COPP).

 Yes.
 The United States Copper Index Fund (CPER) is structured as a commodity pool and issues a Schedule K-1 tax form to investors instead of a standard 1099.
 This can add complexity to tax filing.
 Equity-based copper ETFs like COPX, ICOP, COPP, and COPJ issue standard 1099 forms.